torbsd/torbsd.github.io/blog.md

 This enables *BSD Tor bridge operators to assist censored Tor users accessing the Tor network, in an effort to begin shifting the overwhelming [Linux monoculture in bridges and pluggable transports](https://torbsd.github.io/oostats/bridges-trans-os.txt).

-The same port that can listen for connections can be employed as a client with some simple syntax changes.
+The same port that listens for obfs4proxy connections can be employed as a client with some simple torrc changes.
 The OpenBSD port means __TDP__ can soon enable obfs4proxy as a client pluggable transport, an important milestone.

 Any DragonFly BSD porters listening?